kiritv/QuoteIt/README.md

 ## Settings Quick Reference (continued)

+### Premium
+- **Subscription Status** — See whether Premium is active, grandfathered, or currently free
+- **Plan Selection** — Choose the monthly or annual Premium plan when available from StoreKit
+- **Restore Purchases** — Re-check past purchases for the current Apple Account
+- **Manage Subscription** — Open App Store subscription management when an active StoreKit subscription exists

 ### Export & Sharing
 - **Layout** — Export framing/aspect preset
 - **Quality** — Output quality and size
 - **Style** — Export presentation style
+- **Video Export** — `Share as Video (15s)` from the quote share sheet exports MP4 audiograms (may be Premium-gated depending on rollout)
+- **Video Preview Flow** — Full-screen preview with playback controls, regenerate support, and auto-dismiss on successful share
 - **Include Photo Attribution** — Adds photo credit in exported card when enabled
 - **Accessibility Export Mode** — Improves readability in exported images
 - **Include QR Code in Exports** — Adds a scannable deep-link QR in the card (bottom-right)